mindbox/grav-book-of-condolences/readme.md

 Since we are not native English speakers, we are looking forward to any corrections for the English translation.

-## Working with ddev

-We provide [ddev](https://ddev.com/) settings here.
-But be aware that setting you may apply in the admin interface, might only modify settings files in `/user/env`.
-So make sure to modify the settings in the live/production enviroment or do it by hand in user/config`.

 ## CLI commands for convinience

 | command        | function                                         |